ewedell/BSCAMPP/README.md

 >                         Output file name.
 Default: bscampp_result.jplace
 >   --threads NUM_CPUS, --num-cpus NUM_CPUS
 >                         Number of cores for parallelization, default: -1 (all)
+>   --cpus-per-job CPUS_PER_JOB
+>                         Number of cores to use for each job, default: 2
 >
 > ADVANCE PARAMETERS:
 >   These parameters control how BSCAMPP and SCAMPP are run.
 The default values are set based on experiments.